 Seed: Fertile flowers produce a dry capsule that can be smooth to covered with fine hair.
 It contains many small dust-like seeds.

 Invasive: Originally brought to North America from Europe as a medicinal or ornamental plant, it has spread far and wide.
 In Wisconsin it is listed as a restricted weed, but not in Minnesota.
 There are a number of recognized subspecies and varieties of Epipactis helleborine in its widespread, native range (Eurasia and northern Africa).
-As well, several forms of the species have developed in North America during its long residence here.
+Further, several forms of the species have developed in North America during its long residence here.
 Flora of North America (Vol. 26 - Ref.# W7) has more detail about that.

 Habitat: Helleborine grows from short, thin but deep rhizomes and fibrous roots.
 It has adapted to most habitats but is usually found under the tree canopy.
 It springs up in gardens, path edges, lawns and disturbed areas, spreading widely from its small wind blown seeds.